 Loren J Bartels MD FACS, Christopher J Danner MD FACS, and Kyle P. Allen MD MPH run one of the busiest and most respected cochlear implant centers in the State of Florida.
-We are a Best Doctors of America® based practice.
+We are a Best Doctors of America® based nizagara-online.net practice.
 Along with our team of doctoral level Audiologists you will find your time with us to be comprehensive and pleasant.
-We are here for you from your initial consultation and decision making process through your follow up care and ongoing device maintenance and programming.
+Our team is here to support you throughout the entire process from your initial consultation all the way to your follow up care and ongoing device maintenance and programming.

-We are actively involved in design and research discussions with all three of the major Cochlear Implant companies, Advanced Bionics, Med-EL Corporation, and Cochlear Corporation, which allow us to offer early adoption of the newest technologies and programming techniques.
+We are actively involved in design and research discussions with all three of the major Cochlear Implant companies, Advanced Bionics, Med-EL Corporation, and Cochlear Corporation, which allows us to offer early adoption of the newest technologies and programming techniques.
 Our center hosts regional Audiology training courses offered by each of these companies.
-We are confident you will find your decision to choose us as your cochlear implant provider a great experience.
-We offer an extensive array of assistive hearing solutions and can speak with you about what would work best for you and your lifestyle.
-Set up your appointment with us today!
+We are confident we can help you find the best solution for you.
+We offer an extensive array of hearing solutions and help you determine the best options for your lifestyle.
+Come visit us today!

 The TV Series Healthy Body Healthy Mind (Episode 2401) recently produced a 30 minute program about Cochlear Implants.
-The program follows several patients and is a good introduction to the live changing world of cochlear implants.
-The following link takes you to the program: "Cochlear Implants: Bringing Back the Joy of Sound".
+The program follows several patients and is a good introduction to the life changing world of cochlear implants.
+“Cochlear Implants: Bringing Back the Joy of Sound”.

 The initial evaluation, audiological testing, medical consultaion, preoperative consultation, and postoperative device programming are done at the Tampa Bay Hearing and Balance Center.
 For patients coming from a distance, we make every effort to schedule appointments all on the same day.
 We can also provide information on lodging that is available in the area.